-Our main text during this course will be Writing Arguments: A Rhetoric with Readings, 10th Edition by John D. Ramage, John C. Bean, and June Johnson.
-This book is available at the campus bookstore and through online retailers such as amazon.com.
-It provides a good introductory framework to the various elements of argumentation and contains a substantial appendix of argumentative essays on a variety of subjects, such as sustainable farming, higher education, digital literacy and so forth.
-Students will be required to select one or more texts from Writing Arguments as the basis of an analytical essay.
-Additional course readings will be distributed electronically via Canvas.
+All course readings are available on Canvas under the "Pages" tab.
+Our main text is Writing Arguments: A Rhetoric with Readings, 10th Edition by John D. Ramage, John C. Bean, and June Johnson.
+This book provides a good introductory framework to various elements of argumentation and contains a substantial appendix of argumentative essays on a variety of subjects, such as sustainable farming, higher education, digital literacy and so forth.
+Students will be required to select one of these texts as the basis of an analytical essay.